Kgroll/password-generator/README.md

 How to use:

 Simply go to the website and follow the prompts!
-It' that easy to use!
+It's that easy to use!

 Contributor: